Whether it be at home, the dentist or in a salon, the desire for a bright, white smile is all the rage.

 Teeth-whitening salons offer in-chair treatments that claim to brighten smiles up to nine shades.

-With little or no training and an outlay of a few thousand dollars for an activating light and bleaching equipment, entrepreneurs can establish a lucrative little money-earner in hair and beauty salons, shopping centre kiosks, or even mobile home-based teeth-whitening parties.
+With little or no training and an outlay of a few thousand dollars for an activating light and bleaching equipment, pretty much anyone who has the money can establish a lucrative little earner in hair and beauty salons, shopping-centre kiosks, and even mobile home-based teeth-whitening parties.

 An unregulated industry

-Practitioners can't advise on whether the process is appropriate for you (some kinds of discolouration don't respond to certain treatments), and they're not qualified to check for problems such as cracked enamel, cavities, restorations and exposed root surfaces that need special care.
+Practitioners can't advise on whether the process is appropriate for you (some kinds of discolouration don't respond to certain treatments), nor are they qualified to check for problems such as cracked enamel, cavities, restorations and exposed root surfaces that need special care.